EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       STR RMAX=3 IINV[NIT=5 NCUT=20 TOL=1E-4]
       ~~~

-      _Note:_{: style="color: red"} that brackets cannot entirely be avoided:  it is the only means to represent tags with three branches.

 #### _When multiple occurrences of a token are needed_
 {::comment}
 /docs/input/inputfilesyntax/#when-multiple-occurrences-of-a-token-are-needed
 {:/comment}

 Multiple occurences of a token are sometimes required.
 The two
-main instances are site positions and species data.
+main instances are site and species data.
 The following fragment
 illustrates such a case:

     SITE   ATOM[C1  POS= 0          0   0    RELAX=1]